Don Coryell: 1986 season

 Coryell had a strained relationship with Spanos, who began meeting with Saunders to discuss the future of the team, reducing Coryell's authority.
 The Chargers cut starting linebacker Linden King on July 25, only two days after Coryell had praised his progress in a new inside linebacker role.
 King defended Coryell and blamed scouting director Ron Nay (an adviser to Spanos) for his release.

 San Diego began their 1986 season with an impressive 50–28 win over Miami, but it was to be the last victory of Coryell's 37-year coaching career.
-The Chargers lost their next seven games in a row, and Spanos dismissed his head coach on October 29, 1986, after over nine years in the job, replacing him with Saunders.
-While Coryell agreed to put his name to a statement saying that he had resigned, and Spanos denied having influenced him.
-This version of events was met with some scepticism by Coryell's former players; King declared that Spanos was looking for scapegoats to blame for the team's struggles.
+The Chargers lost their next seven consecutive games, and Spanos dismissed his head coach on October 29, 1986, after over nine years in the job, replacing him with Saunders.
+While Coryell agreed to put his name to a statement saying that he had resigned, and Spanos denied having influenced him, this version of events was met with some scepticism by Coryell's former players; King declared that Spanos was looking for scapegoats to blame for the team's struggles.
 Coryell remained silent on the matter for several years, but stated in a 1992 interview that his exit had been Spanos' decision.
 Spanos confirmed this in his 2002 autobiography; he also said that he regretted not dismissing Coryell and the rest of Klein's personnel as soon as he took over control of the team, noting that Jerry Jones had "cleaned house" when he bought the Dallas Cowboys in 1989 with good results.

 Coryell never returned to coaching after leaving the Chargers, turning down a number of subsequent offers.
 His regular season record with the Chargers was 69–56, giving him an overall NFL record of 111–83–1; in the postseason, his record was 3–4 with the Chargers and 3–6 overall.
 The San Diego Union Tribune named him the second-best head coach in Charger history in a 2012 article.
 The Chargers inducted him into their Hall of Fame in 1994.